Irina Shayk And Stella Maxwell Pose Topless For New Ad Campaign

 Talking about her co-creation and how she finessed it, Stella added that while designing the bag, there was no limit in the creative possibilities throughout the whole process and that she learned a lot.

-As for Irina, the 32-year-old model said that she loves the brand because its depicts reality.
+As for Irina, the 32-year-old model said that she loves the brand because it depicts reality.

 “It uses real couples, and the pieces are so easy to wear.
 I wanted my bag to be just as approachable, the Russian supermodel said.

 “It’s so great to represent something that people can not only afford, but wear all the time.”